kidanger/Drystal/README.md

 $EMSCRIPTEN environment variable should contain the path to your Emscripten installation (e.g. /usr/lib/emscripten/).

+First, you need to create a separate build directory:

     mkdir build-web-release
     cd build-web-release

+Then, you run CMake that configures the build to use Emscripten and creates Makefiles:

     cmake .. -G 'Unix Makefiles' -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE=$EMSCRIPTEN/cmake/Modules/Platform/Emscripten.cmake -DBUILD_LIVECODING=NO

+Finally, you can run make:

     make

 You will find the final javascript code (there will be two files drystal.js